nhat-14/cpt_hardware/README.md

 ## valve_switch
 Program to open and close the solenoid valve at regular intervals.
 Triggered to start cyclic operation of the solenoid valve.
 > Serial command: 'g' for ON, 'q' for OFF.

+## PIV Camera HAS-L1
+The SDK of the camera used for PIV experiments.
+The SDK is provided by the camera producer. **Please be careful** to check the right if you want to publish this.